danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 options are stripped off, the rest of the command string is passed uninterpreted to the command.
 This is convenient for commands whose arguments might be some complex expression that would be painful to backslash protect.
-For instance the "expression" command is a "raw" command for obvious reasons.
+For instance, the "expression" command is a "raw" command for obvious reasons.
 The "help" output for a command will tell you if it is "raw" or not, so you know what to expect.
 The one thing you have to watch out for is that since raw commands still can have options, if your command string has dashes in it,